 '''

-sample() -> sched sample()
+get sample() -> sched sample() | undefined

 '''

-Return a scheduler utilization sample for normal and dirty-cpu schedulers.
+Returns a scheduler utilization sample for normal and dirty-cpu schedulers.
+Returns undefined if system flag scheduler_wall_time has not been enabled.

 '''

-sample all() -> sched sample()
+get sample all() -> sched sample() | undefined

 '''

 Return a scheduler utilization sample for all schedulers, including dirty-io schedulers.
+Returns undefined if system flag scheduler_wall_time has not been enabled.